bitakorajulianrivas/CosmosBootcamp2025/Semana1/KatasTDD/test/KatasTDD.Tests/PasswordValidators/PasswordValidatorTestList.md

 ## Iteration 2 - Rules abstraction

 ### Validation 2:
+- [x] validate tha a password is not null or empty.
 - [] Validate that a password with more than 6 characters.
 - [] validate that contains a capital letter.
 - [] validate that contains a lowercase letter.